agroal/pgagroal/doc/manual/en/74-building.md

 * Don't skip becoming familiar with the part of the codebase you're working on.
 This will let you write better prompts and validate their output if you use an LLM.
-Code assistants can be a useful search engine/discovery tool in this process, but don't trust claims they make about how pgmoneta works.
-LLMs are often wrong, even about details that are clearly answered in the pgmoneta documentation and surrounding code
+Code assistants can be a useful search engine/discovery tool in this process, but don't trust claims they make about how pgagroal works.
+LLMs are often wrong, even about details that are clearly answered in the pgagroal documentation and surrounding code
 * Don't simply ask an LLM to add code comments, as it will likely produce a bunch of text that unnecessarily explains what's already clear from the code.
 If using an LLM to generate comments, be really specific in your request, demand succinctness, and carefully edit the result.

 **Using AI for communication**

-As noted above, pgmoneta's contributors are expected to communicate with intention, to avoid wasting maintainer time with long, sloppy writing.
+As noted above, pgagroal's contributors are expected to communicate with intention, to avoid wasting maintainer time with long, sloppy writing.
 We strongly prefer clear and concise communication about points that actually require discussion over long AI-generated comments.